f5devcentral/f5-agility_GCP_Terraform_ATC/foundations/README.md

 # Foundations

-This folder contains the foundational lab setup that creates VPCs and other objects for each student.
+This folder contains the lab setup that creates VPCs and other objects for each student.
 It is not intended to be executed by students of the lab as elevated permissions in the GCP Project are needed.

 ## General Usage and Workflow
 - **F5 Internal process** - Use ServiceNow system to request a New Project within our account that allows external users.